frappe/erpnext/docs/user/setup/docs.user.setup.permissions.md

 <br>

-#### Step 3:To assign Territories to users. click on "Set Users/Roles"
+#### Step 3: To assign Territories to users, click on "Set Users/Roles"

 <br>